blueshed/invokej/README.md

 This project is inspired by [Python Invoke](https://www.pyinvoke.org/) and aims to provide similar functionality for JavaScript/TypeScript projects.

-## Apology

-This project was made with ChatGPT and ClaudeAI.

 ## Acknowledgments

 - Special thanks to the developers of Python Invoke for their inspiration and guidance.
+- This project was developed with assistance from AI tools (ChatGPT and Claude).